Whistleblower Rewards: Programs & Payouts Guide

 Whistleblower Rewards: Programs & Payouts

-The whistleblower rewards a whistleblower, or relator, is eligible to receive, and amount, depends on the type of fraud or violation being reported and the detail of information provided.
+The whistleblower rewards a whistleblower is eligible to receive, and amount, depends on the type of fraud or violation being reported and the detail of information provided.

 Some reward programs pay rewards to whistleblowers who report government contract fraud or schemes designed to defraud the government.
 Others pay rewards and protect employees who work for corporations and report fraud, misconduct, mismanagement and other financial negligence.